Greyberg/SOHCAHTOA/README.md

 # SOHCAHTOA
-visual aid for learning trig
+visual aid for learning trig specifically SOHCAHTOA as it's taught in schools